meilisearch/specifications/README.md

 ### 2. Motivation

-Explains what use cases does it support.
+Explain which use cases are supported.

 ### 3. Functional Specification

 This section gives a high level overview of the feature.
 It should avoid technical language so that it can be understood by a general audience (think user-level).

-- Describes the API resource and endpoints.
+- Describe the API resource and endpoints.
 (Methods, URL, query parameters, body definition, status code).
-- Explains the feature through examples.
+- Explain the feature through examples.
-- Lists error cases.
+- List error cases.

 ### 4. Technical Details (Optional)